Major Science Grants Awarded to A&S Researchers in 2020

 Charles Brightman Endowed Professor of Physics Duncan Brown is the recipient of a nearly $100,000 EAGER grant to lead a project that will enable scientists to reproduce published astrophysics results and make these methods accessible to a larger audience including students.
 Brown will use the grant to generate data and workflows to enable researchers and students at various levels of education to regenerate scientific findings, learn about the scientific methods, and engage in new research.

-Jennifer Schwarz, associate professor physics, received a $300,000 grant to explore how structural biomarkers such as cell shape and fiber alignment may affect tumor invasiveness in a patient.
+Jennifer Schwarz, associate professor in physics, along with co-PIs Lisa Manning and Mingming Wu (Cornell), received a $450,000 grant to explore how structural biomarkers such as cell shape and fiber alignment may affect tumor invasiveness in a patient.

 Eric Coughlin, assistant professor of physics, received a $291,000 grant for his project, “Understanding the Long-term Evolution of Tidal Disruption Events.”
 A tidal disruption event (TDE) is a phenomenon that occurs when a star approaches too close to a supermassive black hole and is pulled apart by the black hole's gravitational pull.
 Coughlin will simulate tidal disruption events to enhance the understanding of TDEs and will also work with a professional artist and teacher at a high school to create new and innovative teaching and learning tools, which combine art and science to teach both of these subjects.